FFFSTANZA/FoloCharge/UI_IMPROVEMENTS_SUMMARY.md

 ## Conclusion

-The premium UI improvements transform FoloCharge from a functional application into a visually stunning, professional-grade platform.
+The premium UI improvements transform Folonite DMS from a functional application into a visually stunning, professional-grade platform.
 The enhancements maintain excellent performance, accessibility, and code quality while delivering a premium user experience.

 **Status**: ✅ Complete and Production-Ready